GalenRhodes/Emu6510/Other/Extra Instructions Of The 65XX Series CPU.md

 #### The following notes apply to the above four opcodes: `TAS`, `SAY`, `XAS`, `AXA`.

 None of these opcodes affect the accumulator, the `X` register, the `Y` register, or the processor status register!
 The author has no explanation for the complexity of these instructions.
 It is hard to comprehend how the microprocessor could handle the convoluted sequence of events which appears to occur while executing one of these opcodes.
 A partial explanation for what is going on is that these instructions appear to be corruptions of other instructions.
 For example, the opcode `SAY` would have been one of the addressing modes of the standard instruction `STY` (absolute indexed `X`) were it not for the fact that the normal operation of this instruction is impaired in this particular instance.

-One irregularity uncovered is that sometimes the actual value is stored in memory, and the `AND` with `<ab+1>` part drops off ( ex. `SAY` becomes true `STY`).
+One irregularity uncovered is that sometimes the actual value is stored in memory, and the `AND` with `<ab+1>` part drops off (ex.  `SAY` becomes true `STY`).
 This happens very infrequently.
-The behaviour appears to be connected with the video display.
+The behavior appears to be connected with the video display.
 For example, it never seems to occur if either the screen is blanked or C128 2MHz mode is enabled.

 ##### --- Imported example ---

 Here is a demo program to illustrate the above effect.  `SYS 8200` to try it.

 There is no exit, so you'll have to hit Stop-Restore to quit.
 And you may want to clear the screen before running it.
 For contrast, there is a second routine which runs during idle state display.
 Use `SYS 8211` for it.

 After trying the second routine, check it out again using `POKE 53269,255` to enable sprites.